stevefali/MegaRandomizer/README.md

 This mod comes with custom game rules that allow you to individually turn on or off item drop randomization for Blocks, Entities or Players.
 (More to come in future versions!)

+Mega Randomizer is available to download on [CurseForge](https://www.curseforge.com/minecraft/mc-mods/mega-randomizer).
+I also made another version for Minecraft 1.16.5 in [another repository](https://github.com/stevefali/MegaRandomizer1.16.5).

 # Basic Rundown of how my Code Works:

 ## Randomized Drops Customization